 The small town center takes up only one square block of space.
 Street parking is easy to find during spring.
 (And we're guessing not too difficult during summer!)

 Our Accommodations at The Park Inn

-If you know you want to stay at The Park Inn and there’s availability – BOOK IT!
-There’s just five rooms here.
+If you know you want to stay at The Park Inn and there's availability – BOOK IT!
+There are just five rooms here.
 We were in room 2 and loved it!

 The bathroom was pristine and pretty!
 The shower was tall and slender – definitely not big enough for two people but good for one!